 For the moment SFTPPlus will assume that the server and client are on the same timezone.
 Due to this, for correct operation the client and server need to have the same timezone and have the time synchronized.

 It will try to extract the date and time from the LIST command, assuming that it it similar to the result presented by the Unix ls command.

-When running on Windows, HP-UX and AIX SFTPPlus will not be able to handle dates before the year 1970 and after the year 2038.
+When running on Windows, SFTPPlus will not be able to handle dates before the year 1970 and after the year 2038.

-When a certificate authority is defined for a FTPS server, SFTPPlus will check that the certificate presented by the server is signed by the trusted certificate authority and that the certificate was issued for the CN or Alternate Name matching the name used in the SFTPPlus configuration file.
+Once a CA is defined, SFTPPlus will check that the certificate presented by the remote peer is signed by the trusted CA and that the certificate was issued for the CN or if relevant, the Subject Alternative Name.

 Server identity validation is only supported when the server address is defined as DNS names / FQDN.
 It is not supported when the server is defined as an IP address.

 On top of that, the certificate is not accepted when outside of its validity period.

 If a certificate revocation list is defined, it will also check whether the certificate presented by the server was not revoked.
 To link a certificate revocation list, please add the following: